Edging - 7.5/10

 The tensioned heel rand and solid heel cup provide good support, but while that support delivers some performance, the tension is rather light.
 This, together with the overall flat shoe profile, means that the heel is made for comfort.

 The shoe has a good amount of rubber around the heel and, with the rubber’s dependable grip, I’ve never had a reason to question its ability with heel hooks.
 The heel rand isn’t quite as inspired in terms of grip but for an all-around shoe it does the job.
 When you’re thinking about throwing your foot around an arete while rope climbing or placing weight on your heel on a bouldering problem, the Finale will do the job.
-To contrast it with the toe box, the heel provides better performance.
+To contrast with the toe box, the heel provides better performance.

-The 5mm Vibram rubber does not provide great sensitivity, but the rubber very durable.
+The 5mm Vibram rubber does not provide great sensitivity, but the rubber is very durable.
 While the lack of sensitivity makes them less responsive to the wall, the grippy rubber is a strong point of the shoe.
 The shoe edges nicely, clinging well to small holds, further supported by the flat profile of the forefoot and the stiff sole.
 The midsole flex is aided by the thinner, 1.1mm thick rubber.

 The rubber on the bottom heel portion does become smooth, even slick looking to the eye, which is disconcerting.
 Admittedly, I was alerted to this with my eyes and not by slips on the wall.
 The slickness and wear here are more from walking, rather than the wall because the bottom of the heel is rarely used for climbing.
 To remedy this, I treated the heels with some rough sandpaper.